stephenjohnlimb/boot/K8s.md

 and [microk8s on MacOS](https://ubuntu.com/tutorials/install-microk8s-on-mac-os).
 There are other solutions like minikube and k3s, but I thought I'd have a go with microk8s.

-But to do this you need to remember that Kubernetes is really very linux focussed.
+To do this you need to remember that Kubernetes is really very linux focussed.
 First, we need to really give ourselves the ability and knowledge to work with linux virtual machines.
 So quite a bit of the initial focus here is on Multipass.

 #### Set up on Windows
-Just follow the instructions in [this link](https://ubuntu.com/tutorials/install-microk8s-on-window).
+Just follow the instructions in [this link](https://ubuntu.com/tutorials/install-microk8s-on-window) for installation.

 Microk8s on Windows and MacOs both use **Multipass**; so in short it uses virtualization to set up an Ubuntu machine with Microk8s on it.
 It also adds in a few commands on your host machine (either Windows or Mac).